top of page

 From a financial ROI standpoint, knowing student engagement within digital resources is ultimately the measuring stick for gauging the success of the resource.
 However, deploying browser-level technology designed to monitor keystrokes, mouse movements, and detect idle periods will provide K12s with a useful data point to quantify active student engagement.

-But what it will provide is a vital metric, a critical data point that schools can use to help paint a clearer picture of the impact active student engagement can have on achievement within a digital application.
+Student engagement data won't be the only factor in determining how effective digital applications are.
+But it will provide a vital metric; a critical data point that schools can use to help paint a clearer picture of the impact active student engagement can have on achievement within a digital application.

 To keep updated on helpful tips for K-12 schools, follow Deledao on LinkedIn, Twitter, or Pinterest.